njz3/vJoyIOFeederWithFFB/README.md

 and SailorSat (DaytonaUSB author) who made the first proof-of-concepts of controlling a Sega Mode2/3 drive board from an Arduino.

-Compared to their respective developments, this project still misses working digital outputs to control lamps/relays and also need to support more Sega DriveBoards with a working translation mode, otherwise we will be leaving many people off the road.
+Compared to their respective developments, this project still misses complete support for digital outputs to control lamps/relays and also other Sega DriveBoards with a working translation mode, otherwise we will be leaving many people off the road.